Architectural Record

 Architectural Record is a US-based monthly magazine dedicated to architecture and interior design.
-"The Record," as it is sometimes colloquially referred to, is widely-recognized as an important historical record of the unfolding debates in architectural practice, history and criticism in the 20th-century United States.
+Its editor in chief is Josephine Minutillo.
+The Record, as it is sometimes colloquially referred to, is widely-recognized as an important historical record of the unfolding debates in architectural practice, history and criticism in the 20th-century United States.
 The magazine is currently published by BNP Media.
-Throughout its 125 years in print, Architectural Record has engaged readership among architecture, engineering, and design professionals through articles showcasing noteworthy architectural project around the world.
+Throughout its 133 years in print, Architectural Record has engaged readership among architecture, engineering, and design professionals through articles showcasing noteworthy architectural projects around the world.
 News, commentary, criticism, and continuing-education sections outline the scope of content.
-Of note are the glossy, high-quality photos of featured projects, which makes the magazine wider readership outside of just those working in the design professions.
+Of note are the glossy, high-quality photos of featured projects, which give the magazine wider readership outside of just those working in the design professions.

 Organization and history

 Architectural Record began publication in 1891 by Clinton W. Sweet, who also published the Real Estate Record and Builders' Guide.
 Sweet and Frederick Warren Dodge soon formed a partnership.
 Dodge published an information service for builders and architects, originally in Boston and expanded to New York with the partnership.
 Together they established Sweet's Indexed Catalogue of Building Construction, a publication intended to be a summary filing of manufacturer's catalogs.

 In March 1938, the periodical American Architect and Architecture, first published in 1876, was merged with Architectural Record.
 This combined the two oldest architectural magazines in the United States.

 Sweet's Catalog and Architectural Record became part of F. W. Dodge Corporation in 1912.
 McGraw Hill acquired F. W. Dodge in 1961.
 McGraw-Hill divested the subsidiary McGraw-Hill Construction to Symphony Technology Group for US$320 million on September 22, 2014.
 The sale included Engineering News-Record, Architectural Record, Dodge and Sweet's.
 McGraw-Hill Construction has been renamed Dodge Data & Analytics.
 On July 1, 2015, the magazine was sold to BNP Media, along with Engineering News-Record and SNAP (a bi-monthly print product associated with Sweet’s).

 Architectural Record once held a close relationship with the American Institute of Architects (AIA), serving as its magazine of record.
 This relationship continues through programs such as AIA Continuing Education sections offered in the magazine and its website.
 A previous editor-in-chief of the magazine, Robert Ivy, was a long-term CEO of the AIA.

 The editorial offices are located in Manhattan in the Empire State Building.